dasch-swiss/dsp-api/README.md

 * Unit tests, route-to-route tests, and end-to-end tests are under `webapi/src/test`.
 To run these, type `graphdb:test` or `graphdb-free:test` (depending on which triplestore you're using) at the SBT console in the `webapi` project.
 To run a single test, use `graphdb:test-only *NameOfTestSpec`.
 * Integration tests, which can involve [Sipi](https://github.com/daschswiss/sipi), are under `src/it`.
 To run these, first start Sipi, then type `it:test` at the SBT console in the `webapi` project.
-* Browser interaction tests are under `salsah/src/test`, and are written using [Selenium](https://www.seleniumhq.org).
-To run these, you will need to unpack the correct [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) for your platform found under `salsah/lib/chromedriver` and put it in the same folder.
-Then start Sipi and the Knora API server, and type `test` at the SBT console in the `salsah` project.

 Whenever you add a new feature or fix a bug, you should add one or more tests for the change you made.